See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

-Allison Videtti is a digital marketing manager at Alliant.
+Allison Videtti is the marketing director at Alliant.
 In her previous life, she worked in real estate and held multiple positions at a Chicago-based digital marketing agency, overseeing content strategy for a number of financial services clients.
 Allison's always been a saver and is something of a personal finance junkie.
 She loves reviewing her spending and updating her budget, and can't get enough of finance-related blogs and podcasts.
 Her favorites?
 Wisebread.com and the Planet Money podcast.